Important info regarding Coronavirus (Covid-19)

 - The Viking Centre, Fairfield Road, Barton -We are now able to hold face to face appointments, but these must be booked in advance.
 We would encourage anyone visiting the Viking Centre to wear a face covering if able to do so.
 Visit the Viking Centre Facebook page for up to date information about what's going on there.

-- The Arc and Post Office, Litchfield Avenue, Scunthorpe - The café is open and will be serving hot and cold food and drinks between 9am - 3pm Monday to Friday.
-The Post Office is also open Monday to Friday 9am - 3pm and we'll be extending those hours from 28 September so keep an eye out on our social media here for more info.
+- The Arc and Post Office, Litchfield Avenue, Scunthorpe - The café is open and will be serving hot and cold food and drinks between 9am - 5pm Monday to Friday.
+The Post Office is also open Monday to Friday 9am - 5pm.
+Keep an eye out on our social media here for more info.

 - Ashbridge Roofing/Hales&Coultas, Northampton Road, Scunthorpe -We are operating as usual and following government guidance.